SaulDoesCode/Crafter.js/README.md

 - Form Validation methods
 - loader functions for Scripts, Style sheets and fonts
 - Front End Router
-- Easy to use Event Handling system with features such as .On , .Off , .Once , .Type
+- Easy to use Event Handling system with features such as .on , .off , .once , .Type
 - Shorthand functions such as forEach, query/queryAll/queryEach
 - Methods for units of getting time in milliseconds , Craft.millis.days(4)
 - WhenReady method to execute code after everything has loaded